LIP & TONGUE-TIE TREATMENT CROWN POINT

 - The infant is gassy following feedings

 While most are found and treated during infancy, some are not.
-That means your older child or teen might be dealing with a tie if they exhibit any of the following:
+That means your older child or teen might be dealing with a tongue or lip-tie if they exhibit any of the following:

 - They can't stick out their tongue farther than their front teeth.